sueszli/blog/is a phd right for me?.md

      that is, only 7% of the ~30% that actually pursue an academic career which is equivalent to ~2% of all phds.

-     there are very few tenure positions compared to the number of ph.d. holders [^6]. the scarcity of tenure positions persists even as the number of ph.d. graduates increases. moreover, the allocation of tenure positions isn’t even across different research fields. it leans towards areas that align better with abstract or better-funded tasks like data analysis, ai, or security. this trend is influenced by several factors, including _the school attended [^7], the race and gender [^8] of the individuals_. it highlights that research institutions don't solely operate based on merit but are also influenced by politics and nepotism.
+     there are very few tenure positions compared to the number of ph.d. holders [^6]. the scarcity of tenure positions persists even as the number of ph.d. graduates increases.

+     moreover, the allocation of tenure positions isn’t even across different research fields. it leans towards areas that align better with abstract or better-funded tasks like data analysis, ai, or security. this trend is influenced by several factors, including the school attended [^7], the race and gender [^8] of the individuals. it highlights that research institutions don't solely operate based on merit but are also influenced by politics and nepotism.

-     additionally to get a tenure-track assistant professor position it is increasingly necessary to do one or more post-docs first. and even then, you will still have to compete with the other assistant professors which can be a very long and exhausting and most importantly very unfair process that is not based on merit.
+     additionally to get a tenure-track assistant professor position it is increasingly necessary to do one or more post-docs first.

-     given the significantly better working conditions and salaries in the industry (both for research and non-research roles), _it's hard to justify a phd for a tenure position_ and highly unlikely that you'll get one.
+     but being on the tenure-track is in no way a guarantee of tenure. you might spend your entire career competing and never secure tenure.

 - **around ~30% of ph.d. graduates venture into research roles in the industry:**